Zufaruu/fpga_dsp/README.md

 # fpga_dsp
-Repository for Digital Signal Processing code in FPGA for CC-OFDM-MIMO Radar System
+Repository for learning Vivado Design Suite and do some DSP in Xilinx FPGA Board